The PTI program in Architectural Drafting is designed to help you prepare for a career as a versatile architectural designer.

 - Civil Application Software

-- This course introduces the student to the software InRoads.
+- This course introduces the student to the software Civil 3D.
 Students learn how this database driven software manipulates data specific to the creation of civil related drawings and construction documents.
 Prerequisites: CAD106.

 - Structural Drafting